 Cheese Tortellini Alfredo

-This creamy stovetop Cheese Tortellini Alfredo is a comforting, family-friendly meal that comes together in just 25 minutes, making it perfect for busy weeknights.
-Tender cheese-filled tortellini is coated in a rich, homemade Alfredo sauce made with butter, garlic, and freshly grated Parmesan cheese.
+This creamy stovetop Cheese Tortellini Alfredo is a comforting, family-friendly meal that comes together in under 30 minutes, making it perfect for busy weeknights.
+I’ll show you how to make a stovetop or baked version of this dish!

 Save This Page